Small-Bowel Obstruction Workup

 Obstruction is present if the small-bowel loop is greater than 2.5 cm in diameter dilated proximal to a distinct transition zone of collapsed bowel less than 1 cm in diameter.
 A smooth beak indicates simple obstruction without vascular compromise; a serrated beak may indicate strangulation.
 Bowel wall thickening, portal venous gas, or pneumatosis indicates early strangulation.

-One small series reported a sensitivity of 93%, a specificity of 100%, and an accuracy of 94% for CT scanning in the detection of obstructions.
-Another series reported a sensitivity of 92% and specificity of 71% in the correct identification of partial or complete SBO.
+One series of 32 patients reported a sensitivity of 93%, a specificity of 100%, and an accuracy of 94% for CT scanning in the detection of obstructions.
+[21] Another series reported a sensitivity of 92% and specificity of 71% in the correct identification of partial or complete SBO.
+[11] Additional studies have shown sensitivities above 95% for CT scanning in identifying obstructions and its complications.
+[5]

 Ultrasonography